WebexCommunity/WebexPythonSDK/docs/user/api.rst

 WebexTeamsAPI
 =============

-The :class:`WebexTeamsAPI` class is the main interface for the package.
-All of the Webex Teams APIs (people, rooms, etc.) and their API endpoints have been wrapped and hierarchically organized underneath the :class:`WebexTeamsAPI` class.
+The :class:`WebexTeamsAPI` class creates "connection objects" for working with the Webex Teams APIs and hierarchically organizes the Webex Teams APIs and their endpoints underneath these connection objects.

+.. include:: api_structure_table.rst

 .. autoclass:: WebexTeamsAPI()
     :members:
-    :exclude-members: access_token, base_url, timeout
+    :exclude-members: access_token, base_url

     .. automethod:: WebexTeamsAPI.__init__